mms112/ExpandWorldPrefabs/README.md

     - `damage`: When structures or trees are damaged.
 No parameter.
     - `state`: When objects change state.
 Parameter is the state name.
     - `say`: When objects or players say something.
 Parameter is the text.
+      - Using this type automatically adds Server client to the player list.
+      - Server client is needed to intercept chat messages.
+      - Server client counts as an extra player for boss kills, increasing the amount of loot.
     - `command`: When admins say something.
 Parameter is the text.
+      - Using this type automatically adds Server client to the player list.
     - `poke`: When `pokes` field is used.
     - `globalkey`: When a global key is set or removed.
 Parameter is the key name.
       - Use field `remove` to trigger on key removal.
-      - Note: There is no prefab or position for this type, so most fields won't work.
+      - There is no prefab or position for this type, so most fields won't work.
     - `key`: When a custom saved data is set or removed.
 Parameter is the data name.
       - Use field `remove` to trigger on data removal.
-      - Note: This only triggers when the saved data actually changes.
+      - This only triggers when the saved data actually changes.
-      - Note: There is no prefab or position for this type, so most fields won't work.
+      - There is no prefab or position for this type, so most fields won't work.
     - `event`: When an event starts or ends.
 Parameter is the event name.
       - Use field `end` to trigger on event end.
-      - Note: There is no prefab for this type, so most fields won't work.
+      - There is no prefab for this type, so most fields won't work.
   - Objects spawned or removed by this mod won't trigger `create` or `destroy`.
 - types: List of types.
 - weight (default: `1`, P): Chance to be selected if multiple entries match.